What is travertine?

 How to prevent travertine from getting grubby.

-Cleaning travertine needn’t be a headache, you just need to take some precautions to stop the shampoo and soap scum build-up.
-Stone care prevention is better than cure when it comes to cleaning mould off tiles.
-It’s better to use some good old scrubbing power to prevent it from growing than to try to rectify it once it’s gotten hold.
-Especially as the big guns like bleach are not suitable for regular cleaning of travertine.
+Cleaning travertine needn’t be a headache.
+You need to take precautions to stop the shampoo and soap scum build-up.
+Stone care prevention is better than cure when cleaning mold off tiles.
+It’s better to use some good old scrubbing power to prevent it from growing than to rectify it once it’s gotten hold.
+Especially as the big guns like bleach are not suitable for regular travertine cleaning.
 So, follow these rules to establish a good cleaning routine.

 How to care for travertine tile.